alces-software/flight-appliance-docs/docs/source/torque/torque.rst

 Requesting more resources
 -------------------------

-By default, jobs are constrainted to the default set of resources - users can use scheduler instructions to request more resources for their jobs.
+By default, jobs are constrained to the default set of resources - users can use scheduler instructions to request more resources for their jobs.
 The following documentation shows how these requests can be made.

 Running multi-threaded jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~